Njugen/tabflower/README.md

 ...
 Under construction

-## React Components and State in Tabeon
+## React Components and State in Tabflower

-Since the Tabeon extension uses React to build UI, I've decided to separate each pageview and each feature into their own components (stored in separate files, and imported as necessary).
+Since the Tabflower extension uses React to build UI, I've decided to separate each pageview and each feature into their own components (stored in separate files, and imported as necessary).
 This way, each feature becomes isolated from each other, and can be implemented more freely wherever they are needed.
 Pages and features are managed by their own code, and receive data/info from other components as needed.

 Thanks to React re-rendering the user interface changes at state changing, updating components becomes much easier and  more manageable.
 Check out the following image for explanation: